gjc13/ot-rtos/README.md

 `CLOUDIOT_CERT` is the first certificate from [https://pki.google.com/roots.pem](https://pki.google.com/roots.pem)

-You can use command `diag mqtt` to test connect and publish a message to Google Cloud IoT core.
+You can use command `test mqtt` to test connect and publish a message to Google Cloud IoT core.